hybrid5/LaurelID-testing/README.md

 policy, and keeps daily aggregate statistics accessible via `GET /stats`.
 See the backend [README](backend/README.md) for setup instructions and `backend/examples/send_event.py` for a sample integration script.

+### Trust anchors (local only)
+- Do **not** commit certs (.cer/.der/.jks/.p12).
+They are ignored by .gitignore.
+- For local testing, drop PEM/DER anchors under `app/src/main/assets/trust/iaca/`.
+- Staging DEV roots should be provided via local files or inline PEM in staging-only code paths.